Wildlander-mod/Support/Docs/ModdingUltSky.md

 ---
 ## Discord Community Patches

 The following are custom patches developed by the discord community.
-Unless otherwise specified, all will require a new name and the Reqtuficator running after installation.
+Unless otherwise specified, all will require a new save and the Reqtificator running after installation.

 ** from kilted Frog#6208 **